Caast/caast-documentation/onboarding/README.md

 </script>
 ```

-You can find more informations about Caast PUrchase Tracking [here](emitter/README.md)
+You can find more informations about Caast Purchase Tracking [here](emitter/README.md)

 #### That's all

-Caast is now ready to display and record all your viewers actions, do not hesitate to have a look on our documentation to customize Caast to your usage or contact us if you have any doubt or questions about Caast.
+Caast is now ready to display lives and record your viewers actions, do not hesitate to have a look on our documentation to customize Caast to your usage or contact us if you have any doubt or questions about Caast.

 Have a nice Live !